iotaledger/iota-wiki/shimmer/learn/data-and-value-transfer.md

 history.
 If any of those blocks turn out to be invalid, Charlie's blocks will also be treated as invalid, and other nodes will not select Charlie's blocks during tip selection.

-- Nodes ignore invalid parts of the Tangle during tip selection.
-The term for these is **invalid subtangle**.

 :::tip Send Data